Wendy Rose: Content

 Wendy Rose has been one of the leading voices in resurgent Native American poetry for the past quarter of a century.

-In an interview with Joseph Bruchac, she told him that she sees her task as “storykeeper” as she chronicles the sufferings of displaced peoples and biracial outcasts worldwide in addition to treating ecological and feminist issues.
+In an interview with Joseph Bruchac, she told him that she sees her task as "storykeeper" as she chronicles the sufferings of displaced peoples and biracial outcasts worldwide in addition to treating ecological and feminist issues.

 Wendy Rose's work is deeply rooted in ethnography and the living myths of Indian peoples.
 Noted for verse detailing her search for tribal and personal identity, much of Rose's poetry examines the experiences of mixed-blood Native Americans estranged from both native and white societies.
 This stems from her own mixed heritage and search for identity.
-Rose herself has said, “Everything I write is fundamentally autobiographical, no mater what style or topic.”
+Rose herself has said, "Everything I write is fundamentally autobiographical, no mater what style or topic."
 Yet unlike many current and conventional white poets, her poems go beyond self-analysis to focus on others caught between cultures like herself.

 At the same time, diversity is also apparent and expressed through multiple perspectives and covering a broad range of universally human experiences.

-In her introduction to Bone Dance, she tells us, “I have often been identified as a ‘protest poet,’ and although something in me frowns at being so neatly categorized, that is largely the truth.”
+In her introduction to Bone Dance, she tells us, "I have often been identified as a 'protest poet,' and although something in me frowns at being so neatly categorized, that is largely the truth."
 A huge element of her poetry is political, which is also unsurprising knowing her involvement in AIM and other Native American movements.
-As she puts it, “because the political is personal” it becomes a part of the poetry, whether intentionally so or not.
+As she puts it, "because the political is personal" it becomes a part of the poetry, whether intentionally so or not.

 Knowing her background in anthropology and various Native American organizations, it is not surprising that the most prevalent image in her poetry are bones.
 In her poetry, the image of battered bone is the direct link to native American sense of self.
 The bones of dead Indians almost form the words on the page and are the spine holding together each of her volumes of poetry.
 Stemming from her work with anthropology, she writes about bones auctioned, objects sold, and bodies stuffed for our edification in a museum display.
 Those dead Indians both form the phantoms that haunt her poetry and at the same time are given new life and the chance to speak out in her poetry.

-But perhaps the most incredible element Rose's poetry is her ability to capture the hard truth behind the Native American experience and make it accessible to non-Native readers.